 But there’s another kind of back pain you need to know about, and it has to do with inflammation in the vertebrae of your spine and in the sacroiliac joints (where the spine connects with the pelvis).
 This back pain is considered a type of arthritis that causes swelling and inflammation.
 It is known as ankylosing spondylitis (AS) or axial spondyloarthritis (AxSpA).

-Inflammatory back pain like ankylosing spondylitis is treated very differently from mechanical back pain, and it’s important to get a proper diagnosis and treatment.
+Inflammatory back pain like AS is treated very differently from mechanical back pain, and it’s important to get a proper diagnosis and treatment.
 A rheumatologist is the kind of doctor that typically treats inflammatory back pain.

 How Can You Tell If Your Back Pain Is Actually Ankylosing Spondylitis?